 Select the operator.
 The supported operators are:

-- IN: The exact match operation used to filter for the value specified.
+- IN: The exact match operation is used to filter for the value specified.

 Select value for your filter.
 You can select multiple values.
 You can also filter and customize your result using the search option.